-Two of our products, which together comprised 7% of our total revenue in 2021, are marketed without approved NDAs or Abbreviated New Drug Applications ("ANDAs") and we can offer no assurances that the U.S. Food and Drug Administration ("FDA") will not require us to either seek approval for these products or withdraw them from the market.
+Two of our products, which together comprised less than 10% of our total revenue in 2022, are marketed without approved NDAs or Abbreviated New Drug Applications ("ANDAs") and we can offer no assurances that the U.S. Food and Drug Administration ("FDA") will not require us to either seek approval for these products or withdraw them from the market.
 In either case, our business, financial position, and operating results could be materially adversely affected.